-32. Ultimate parent undertaking and controlling party
+Note 31.
+Ultimate parent undertaking and controlling party

-The immediate parent company is Bank of Scotland plc (incorporated in Scotland, The Mound, Edinburgh, EH1 1YZ).
-The company regarded by the directors as the ultimate parent company and controlling party is Lloyds Banking Group plc (incorporated in Scotland, The Mound, Edinburgh, EH1 1YZ), which is also the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the Company is a member.
-Bank of Scotland plc is the parent undertaking of the smallest such group of undertakings.
+The immediate parent company is Bank of Scotland plc (incorporated in Scotland).
+The company regarded by the Directors as the ultimate parent company and controlling party is Lloyds Banking Group plc (incorporated in Scotland), which is also the parent undertaking of the largest Group of undertakings for which Group financial statements are drawn up and of which the Company is a member.
+Bank of Scotland plc is the parent undertaking of the smallest such Group of undertakings.

-Copies of the financial statements of both companies may be obtained from Group Secretariat, Lloyds Banking Group plc, 25 Gresham Street, London, EC2V 7HN.
-The Lloyds Banking Group plc financial statements may be downloaded via https://www.lloydsbankinggroup.com/investors/financial-downloads.html.
+Copies of the financial statements of both companies may be obtained from Group Secretariat, Lloyds Banking Group, 25 Gresham Street, London, EC2V 7HN.
+Lloyds Banking Group plc's financial statements may be downloaded via www.lloydsbankinggroup.com/investors/financial-downloads.html.